 If you are an animal lover, you will get to enjoy what you love and earn at the same time by applying as a pet care worker.
 The possible job responsibility of a pet care worker is taking the pet for a walk, feeding, and grooming them.

 Baking and home-cooked meals can be a good source of money this summer break.
 You can also apply as an assistant baker if you’re still seeking to improve your skills.
 Aside from giving you a reasonable income, it can also be a form of meditation and a way to practice your creativity.

-In freelancing, you can take jobs such as typing jobs, virtual assistant, answering a survey, graphic design, and more from the comfort of your home.
+In freelancing, you can take jobs such as typing jobs, virtual assistants, answering a survey, graphic design, and more from the comfort of your home.
 Be careful, though, and look out for scammers and make sure to perform in-depth research first.

-How to Handle a Summer Job
+How To Handle A Summer Job

 Nothing is ever easy, especially something that is alien to you.
 To help you survive your summer job, we compiled a list of tips on how to handle it.

 - Be Friendly to Your Coworkers